 Zhou et al (2013) GARP-TGF-β complexes negatively regulate regulatory T cell development and maintenance of peripheral CD4+ T cells in vivo.
 J Immunol 190 5057 PMID: 23576681

 Do you know of a great paper that uses RepSox from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area